jovanliuc/java-families-docs/mybatis/mybatis-simple-usage.md

 [Back to Home](../README.md#mybatis)
 # The Overview of MyBatis Simple Usage
-here's a simple usage guide for MyBatis:
+Here's a simple usage guide for MyBatis:

 1. Define your database schema: Before you can use MyBatis, you need to have a database